marcinkaluza/tfworkshop/exercises/exercise-3/README.md

 ## Conclusion

-You should notice that all VPC resources from the previous exercise are being destroyed and reployed as configured in the module.
+You should notice that all VPC resources from the previous exercise are being destroyed and re-deployed as configured in the module.

 ## Useful links